master-of-zen/Av1an/README.md

     --vmaf_steps            Number of probes for interpolation.
                             Must be bigger than 3.
 Optimal is 4-6 probes.
 Default: 4

-    --probe_framerate       Setting rate for vmaf probes (Every N frame used in probe, Default: 4)
+    --vmaf_rate             Setting rate for vmaf probes (Every N frame used in probe, Default: 4)

     --n_threads             Limit number of threads that used for vmaf calculation
                             Example: --n_threads 12